A Critical Assessment of the Brain Criticality Hypothesis: GLOSSARY

 {\bf Long-Range Order} - The physical property characterized by a slow decay in correlation between units of a system as distance is increased.
 In other words, units in systems with long-range order more significantly correlate their motion with their distant neighbors than in systems without it.
 Equivalently, such a system could be said to have {\it long-range correlations}.

 {\bf Branching Process} - A mathematical model which describes how information can be transferred in networks.
-These processes can be further categorized by their branching parameter, which counts how many neighboring nodes an individual node transfers, on average, information to. ``Critical'' branching processes have a branching parameter of one.
+These processes can be further categorized by their branching parameter, which counts how many neighboring nodes an individual node transfers information to, on average. ``Critical'' branching processes have a branching parameter of one, {\it although they are not necessarily associated with criticality from a phase diagram perspective}.

+{\bf Renormalization Group} - A coarse-graining procedure which integrates out short-distance/high-energy degrees of freedom as part of the ``RG flow.''
+This technique provides a more rigorous understanding of the phase diagram structure of a particular model.

 {\bf Correlation Length} - The characteristic length scale over which fluctuations in variables are correlated.
 Scale-invariant systems have a correlation length that diverges as the system size is increased.